Year: Intercalation

 Astronomical years do not have an integer number of days or lunar months.
 Any calendar that follows an astronomical year must have a system of intercalation such as leap years.

 Julian calendar

 In the Julian calendar, the average (mean) length of a year is 365.25 days.
 In a non-leap year, there are 365 days, in a leap year there are 366 days.
-A leap year occurs every fourth year, or leap year, during which a leap day is intercalated into the month of February.
+A leap year occurs every fourth year during which a leap day is intercalated into the month of February.
 The name "Leap Day" is applied to the added day.